Master in European Studies

 This master allows students to acquire a solid knowledge on EU integration as well as to develop critical thinking on key European issues.
 It also offers opportunities to interact with European affairs practitioners and prepare their start as young professionals.

 This programme offers a choice between three specialised tracks.
-The track European politics and policies is focused on the functioning of the European Union, while the track History and cultures of Europe approaches Europe from the point of view of contemporary global transformations.
-The third specialized track, EU-Asia, offers students the possibility of a double degree with the University of Waseda.
+The track European politics and policies is focused on the functioning of the European Union.
+The second specialized track, EU-Asia, offers students the possibility of a double degree with the University of Waseda.

 This wide-ranging Master’s degree opens the doors to various career paths within very different private or public organisations.